Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.

 The prover function runs in a user’s web browser.

 The verification key lives on chain for a given zkApp account and is used by the Mina network to verify that a zero-knowledge proof has met all constraints defined in the prover.
 A verification key is required in order to create a zkApp account.
 We will describe this more below.

 The next two sections will go into more detail about how the prover and verifier functions are used when a zkApp is deployed and when users interact with a zkApp.

-To deploy a smart contract, means to put it on Mina network.
-To do this, the developer uses Mina zkApp CLI.
+To deploy a smart contract to the Mina network, the developer uses the Mina zkApp CLI.
 The deployment process sends a transaction containing the verification key to an address on the Mina blockchain.

 When a Mina address contains a verification key, it acts as a zkApp account.
 Whereas a regular Mina account can receive any transactions, a zkApp account can only successfully receive transactions containing a proof that satisfies the verifier function.
 Any transactions that do not pass the verifier function will be rejected by the Mina network.